Warren County, Pennsylvania

 Warren County was established on March 12, 1800, from Allegheny County and Lycoming County.
 The county was named in honor of Joseph Warren, Revolutionary War general .

-Municipalities situated in Warren County consist of Townships: Brokenstraw, Cherry Grove, Columbus, Conewango, Deerfield, Eldred, Elk, Farmington, Freehold, Glade, Limestone, Mead, Pine Grove, Pittsfield, Pleasant, Sheffield, Southwest, Spring Creek, Sugar Grove, Triumph, Watson.
+Municipalities located in Warren County include Townships: Brokenstraw, Cherry Grove, Columbus, Conewango, Deerfield, Eldred, Elk, Farmington, Freehold, Glade, Limestone, Mead, Pine Grove, Pittsfield, Pleasant, Sheffield, Southwest, Spring Creek, Sugar Grove, Triumph, Watson.
 Boroughs: Bear Lake, Clarendon, Sugar Grove, Tidioute, Youngsville.
 Cities & Towns: Warren.
 See also Warren County Municipalities Incorporation Dates.

 Warren County vital records can be found at the Pennsylvania Office of Vital Records has copies of birth and death records since 1906 and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Pennsylvania for current fees and application process.
 Birth, marriage, and death records are connected with central life events.